-The Sub-Fund promoted social transition through empowerment with a focus on pre-defined empowerment indicators.
-The Investment Manager favored issuers that perform well in such indicators or were on their way to perform well in these indicators while excluding any issuers s that were not aligned with the strategy.
+The Sub-Fund invested in issuers that the Investment Manager considered well-prepared to handle financially material environmental and/or social challenges.
 Issuers were selected based on the Investment Manager's ESG framework, as described in the pre-contractual disclosure annex for the Sub-Fund.
-In addition, the Sub-Fund invested 14.80% of its net assets in sustainable investments by investing in securities of issuers that provided solutions to environmental and social challenges, namely to at least one of the actionable themes: climate change mitigation, responsible use of natural resources, addressing basic needs, empowerment.
+In addition, the Sub-Fund invested 6.89% of its net assets in sustainable investments by investing in securities of issuers that provided solutions to environmental and social challenges, namely to at least one of the actionable themes: climate change mitigation, responsible use of natural resources, addressing basic needs, empowerment.
 By following this process, the Investment Manager promoted a combination of environmental (such as "greenhouse gas emissions", "biodiversity" or "waste") and social characteristics (such as "inequality", "labour relations", "investment in human capital"), for example because these aspects were integrated in the Investment Manager's ESG assessment framework or because some of the applied mechanisms related directly to one of these characteristics.
-The ESG assessment framework may not include all of these characteristics as the aspects considered in this process may depend for example on the sector or geography the issuer is operating in.
+The ESG assessment framework may not have included all of these characteristics as the aspects considered in this process may depend for example on the sector or geography the issuer is operating in.